systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ## Dependant Management

-The **'Dependant Management'** menu provides access link to the dependants register.
+The **Dependant Management** menu provides access link to the dependants register.
 Click the respective link to open a window for interacting with the mentioned objects.
 See screenshot below:

 <img  alt="Dependant Management menu" width="60%" height="auto" class="center"  src="../.vuepress/public/membersmedia/dependant menu.png">